-A song recital exploring love, lust, power and decay.
-Fourteen composers set, over four centuries, songs from Shakespeare’s plays, interwoven with spoken poetry from his plays and sonnets.
+A song recital that dovetails Shakespeare’s songs with poetry from his plays and sonnets.
+Exploring love, lust, power and decay.
+Fourteen composers set, over four centuries, songs from Shakespeare’s plays, interwoven with spoken poetry.

 “A remarkable performance, with magical, deeply touching moments – the audience spellbound, the recitations beautifully delivered and subtly interwoven with the songs – some well known, others less familiar and fresh.
 Lauderdale House 2017

 “Another triumphant performance!!
 Brilliant singing and accompaniment.”
-Nick Barnes, Chairman Cambridge NADFAS
+Nick Barnes, Chairman Cambridge The Arts Society, South Cambs.